lsst-dm/nb_lsst_io/environment/directories.rst

 - A clone of the `lsst-sqre/notebook-demo`_ repository is created from Github at :file:`~/notebooks/notebook-demo`, and the ``prod`` branch of this repository is regularly updated from Github in this clone.
 See the :doc:`discussion of demo notebooks <../getting-started/notebook-demo>` for more details.
 - You can use the :ref:`~/notebooks/.user_setups <lsst-kernel-user-setups>` file to configure the environment your notebooks run in.

+:file:`~/DATA`

+The :file:`~/DATA` directory is pre-created, empty, as a place for tutorial notebooks to load input datasets.
+If it is deleted, some notebooks will attempt to re-create it, while others may fail.

+:file:`~/WORK`

+The :file:`~/WORK` directory is pre-created, empty, as a place for some tutorial notebooks to write outputs (e.g., "rerun" directories).
+If it is deleted, these notebooks may fail.

+:file:`~/dask`

+The :file:`~/dask` directory is pre-created and holds an automatically updated `Dask <https://dask.org/>`_ configuration file, :file:`~/dask/dask_worker.yml`.
+This file is recreated on each login, populated with a template that builds dask nodes of the appropriate size and with the appropriate disk mounts.

+:file:`~/idleculler`

+The :file:`~/idleculler` directory is used for logfile output from the process that watches for idle sessions.
+This file, :file:`culler.output`, may be deleted when it begins to take up a lot of space; it will be automatically recreated.

 .. _filesystem-datasets: